Graceful Degradation in Functional Safety — IEC 61508

 if (elapsed > MAX_DEGRADED_TIME_SEC) {

-// SAFE REACTION: Degraded time exceeded, trip to avoid excessive risk
+// SAFE REACTION: Degraded time exceeded

 trip_machine();